 If the rules are set like this, all VPN clients can access local networks and vice versa (all local hosts can communicate with all VPN clients).
 To restrict the type of network access available to VPN clients, special rules must be defined.
-A few alternatives of the restrictions settings within Kerio VPN are focused in chapter 23.5.
+A few alternatives of the restrictions settings within Kerio VPN are focused in chapter 24.5.

-- 1. If the Network Rules Wizard is used to create traffic rules, the described rules can be generated automatically (including matching of VPN clients with the Source and Destination items).
-To generate the rules automatically, select Yes, I want to use Kerio VPN in Step 5.
-For details, see chapter 7.1. - 2.
+- 1. If you create traffic rules in the Traffic Policy Wizard, the rules described above may be created automatically.
+To achieve this, in the wizard simply enable option Kerio VPN server (allows connection of the VPN server from the Internet).
+For details, see chapter 8.1. - 2.
 For access to the Internet, VPN clients use their current Internet connections.
 VPN clients are not allowed to connect to the Internet via Kerio Control (configuration of default gateway of clients cannot be defined). - 3.
-For detailed information about traffic rules, refer to chapter 7.
+For detailed information about traffic rules, refer to chapter 8.

-23.3 Interconnection of two private networks via the Internet (VPN tunnel)
+24.3 Interconnection of two private networks via the Internet (VPN tunnel)